 - We then end the Rosary as we began it with the Sign of the Cross.

 The Rosary is fundamental to our lives as Christians for the prayer is Christ-centered.
 The Rosary focuses on the Gospel message whose center is Jesus Christ himself who came to redeem all of humanity.
 Personally, I love praying the Rosary.
 During this past Lent, I prayed a daily rosary!
-It would bring such peach and strength during those days of struggle and temptation.
+It would bring such peace and strength during those days of struggle and temptation.
 Once you begin to give your heart to Our Lady a.k.a.
 Our Mother, she will always look after you and care for you, just like a good Mom does.

 Lastly, let us not forget what some of great saints and Popes of the Church have said about this prayer: